1. FORMATION AND ACCEPTANCE

 8.3 Incident Reporting and Cooperation

-Customer shall promptly notify Terna in writing of any theft, loss, or material damage to the Hardware and shall reasonably cooperate with Terna in any investigation, mitigation, recovery, or insurance-related process.
+Customer shall promptly notify Terna in writing of any theft, loss, accident, transport damage, suspected defect or material damage affecting Hardware and shall reasonably cooperate with Terna in any investigation, mitigation, recovery, repair, replacement, return or insurance-related process.
+Failure to provide timely notice or cooperation may be considered when assessing responsibility and recoverable costs.

-9. SUBSCRIPTION AUTHORIZED USERS; RESTRICTIONS
+9. SUBSCRIPTION ACCESS; AUTHORIZED USERS; RESTRICTIONS

-9.1 Subscription
+9.1 Subscription Access Right

 9.2 Authorized Users and Account Control